jizhongling/WScFi/README.md

 # code
 1.
- WScFi_ECalTowersMT is a geometry we have 796 fibers for each EMCal sector.
+ WScFi_ECalTowersMT is a geometry we have 796 fibers for each EMCal tower.
 Fe/Sc is 20/3 mm with 52 layers

 2.
- WScFi_mixture is a geometry we have simplified structude for each EMCal sector.
+ WScFi_mixture is a geometry we have simplified structude for each EMCal tower.
 Fe/Sc is 20/3 mm with 52 layers